 \section{Abstract}

 Nowadays, in operating systems, numerous protection mechanisms prevent or limit the user-mode applications to access the kernel's internal information.
 This is regularly carried out by software-based defenses such as Address Space Layout Randomization (ASLR) and Kernel ASLR (KASLR).
 They play pronounced roles when the security of sandboxed applications such as Web-browser are considered.
-Armed with arbitrary write access in the kernel memory, if these protections are bypassed, an attacker could find a suitable \textit{where to write} in order to get an elevation of privilege or maliciously execute codes in \textit{ring 0}.
-In this paper, we introduce a reliable method based on Transactional Synchronization Extensions (TSX) side-channel attacks to reveal the address of the Global Descriptor Table (GDT) and Interrupt Descriptor Table (IDT).
-We indicate that by detecting these addresses, an attack could be executed to sidestep the Intel's User-Mode Instruction Prevention (UMIP) and the Hypervisor-based mitigation and, consequently, neutralized them.
-The introduced attack is successfully performed after the most recent patches for \textit{Meltdown} and \textit{Spectre}.
-Moreover, the implementation of the proposed attack on different platforms, including the latest releases of Microsoft Windows, Linux, and, Mac OSX with the latest $9^{th}$ generation of Intel processors, shows that the attack is independent from the Operating System implementation.
-We demonstrate that a combination of this method with call-gate mechanism (available in modern processors) in a chain of attacks will eventually lead to a full system compromise despite the limitations of a super-secure sandboxed environment in the presence of Windows's proprietary Virtualization Based Security (VBS).
-Finally, we suggest the software-based mitigation to avoid these attacks with an acceptable cost.
+Armed with arbitrary write access in the kernel memory, if these protections are bypassed, an adversary could find a suitable \textit{where to write} in order to get an elevation of privilege or code execution in \textit{ring 0}.
+In this paper, we introduce a reliable method based on Transactional Synchronization Extensions (TSX) side-channel leakage to reveal the address of the Global Descriptor Table (GDT) and Interrupt Descriptor Table (IDT).
+We indicate that by detecting these addresses, one could execute instructions to sidestep the Intel's User-Mode Instruction Prevention (UMIP) and the Hypervisor-based mitigation and, consequently, neutralized them.
+The introduced method is successfully performed after the most recent patches for \textit{Meltdown} and \textit{Spectre}.
+Moreover, the implementation of the proposed approach on different platforms, including the latest releases of Microsoft Windows, Linux, and, Mac OSX with the latest $9^{th}$ generation of Intel processors, shows that the proposed mechanism is independent from the Operating System implementation.
+We demonstrate that a combination of this method with call-gate mechanism (available in modern processors) in a chain of events will eventually lead to a system compromise despite the limitations of a super-secure sandboxed environment in the presence of Windows's proprietary Virtualization Based Security (VBS).
+Finally, we suggest the software-based mitigation to avoid these issues with an acceptable overhead cost.